-strongly linked to the ocean model used, to the model resolution and to the observation assimilated using different class of data assimilation (Cummings et al, 2009)
+65 strongly link to the ocean model used, to the model resolution and to the observation assimilated using different class of data assimilation (cimmings et al, 2009)

 Running of the ocean model is the most complex and demanding part of the operational chain.
 Numerical models include physical parameterization and solvers for the numerical integration of the Navier-Stokes equations.
 This complexity can be computationally demanding, so by employing parallel computing, we can distribute this workload across multiple cores.
+This

-This allows us to run high-resolution ocean models faster.
-Hence, the use of multiple cores and parallelization is crucial in state-of-the-art ocean modelling.
+70 allows us to run high-resolution ocean models faster.
+Hence, the use of multiple cores and parallelization is crucial in stateof-the-art ocean modelling.

 Once the model run is complete, the resulting data must be post-processed by interpolating the numerical outputs (if needed) onto specific regular spatial grids and by applying procedures aimed at transforming the raw model data into a standardized format (e.g., CF compliant1).
-Such post-processing must be executed afterwards as an independent process or in parallel while the model is running.
+Such post-processing can be executed afterwards as an independent process or in parallel while

+75 the model is running.

-Finally, the ocean forecast products are released directly to users through different specific dissemination mechanisms (such as FTP, THREDDS, web services and API, cloud-based solutions, etc.).
+Finally, the ocean forecast products are released directly to users through different specific dissemination mechanisms (among others, FTP, THREDDS, web services and API, cloud-based solutions, etc.).

-From a computational point of view, the execution of an operational chain may require significant computing resources, while the number of cores used must be such that the forecast is produced on time; they can therefore be executed in dedicated clusters, benefitting from heterogeneous computing capabilities, by using CPU or GPU resources.
+From a computational point of view, the execution of an operational chain can require significant computing resources, including the use of a number of cores to produce the numerical solution that can be released in accordance with the correct

+80 forecast lead time: they can therefore be executed in dedicated clusters, benefitting from heterogeneous computing capabilities, by using CPU or GPU resources.